amagimedia/avplumber/README.md

     timebase (millisecond precision) so values between ~0.9995 and ~1.0006 are treated as 1.
 -   `tick_period` (string of rational, seconds) - if specified and [`tick_source`](#non-blocking-nodes) is also specified, anti-jitter filter will be enabled, assuming that tick source emits a tick every `tick_period`.
 Generally should be set to 1/FPS, e.g. `1/60`.
 The filter maintains its own clock independent of wallclock, but will resync to the wallclock if it drifts too much.
 If unspecified, wallclock will be used.
+-   `set_pts` (bool, default false) - set PTS to wallclock timestamps corresponding to time when packets are outputted (or, more precisely, when they would be outputted if there was no jitter)

 Input tolerance parameters: